ywer/YWOS/README.md

 # YWOS
 R e a d m e
 -----------
-DO NUT USE; HARDLY WIP! for Show only!

-YWOS is just a simple script to manage things in Space Engineers(for Ships/Space Station) in Programmable Block, its FAR AWAY to Working and even more far away to Perfect its my first C# project, so pleas be forgiving
+YWOS is just a simple script to manage things in Space Engineers(for Ships/Space Station) in Programmable Block, its FAR AWAY from finished and even more far away to Perfect its my first C# project, so pleas be forgiving